featherchen/EndOfWeb/doc/contribution.md

 ```
 git add ${edited files}
 git commit -m {commit message}
-//please be clear and  use git rebase -i to squash commit if too many commits.(like more than 10).
+#please be clear and  use git rebase -i to squash commit if too many commits.(like more than 10).
 ```

 ## Step 6 Push